enzo-project/enzo-dev/doc/manual/source/user_guide/EmbeddedPython.rst

 How it Works
 ------------

-On enzo startup, the Python interface will be initialized.
-This constitutes the creation of an interpreter within the memory-space of each enzo process, as well as import and construct the `NumPy <http://numpy.scipy.org/>`_ function table.
-Several enzo-global data objects for storing grid parameters and simulation parameters will be initialized and the enzo module will be created and filled with those data objects.
+On Enzo startup, the Python interface will be initialized.
+This constitutes the creation of an interpreter within the memory-space of each Enzo process, as well as import and construct the `NumPy <http://numpy.scipy.org/>`_ function table.
+Several Enzo-global data objects for storing grid parameters and simulation parameters will be initialized and the Enzo module will be created and filled with those data objects.

 Once the Python interface and interpreter have finished